4120BinayaAdhikari/Deep-Learning/README.md

-# Classification using Nearest Neighbors on Cancer Data
+# Neural Network on Concrete Data